bigskysoftware/htmx/www/content/essays/mvc.md

 ### But You Are Duplicating Code!

-Looking at these two controller functions, you may think "This is stupid, the methods are nearly identical".
+At this point, looking at these two controller functions, you may think "This is stupid, the methods are nearly identical".

-And you're right, at this point they are.
+And you're right, currently they are nearly identical.

-However, let's consider two potential additions to our system.
+But let's consider two potential additions to our system.

 #### Rate Limiting Our JSON API

-First, let's add rate limiting to the JSON API to prevent DDOS or bad clients from swamping our system.
-We'll add the [Flask-Limiter](https://flask-limiter.readthedocs.io/en/stable/) extension and use that:
+First, let's add rate limiting to the JSON API to prevent DDOS or badly written automated clients from swamping our system.
+We'll add the [Flask-Limiter](https://flask-limiter.readthedocs.io/en/stable/) library:

 ```python
 @app.route("/api/v1/contacts")